 What do you think is the first thing comes to mind when your landlord hears your name?
-Is it sparkling images of a conscientious, responsible person who makes their business a success?
+Is it sparkling images of a conscientious, responsible person who is a pleasure to rent to?

-Or does their head drop with a frown, as they remember all the friction you’ve generated for them, and that you’re likely headed for even more trouble ahead?
-Yes, landlords do have thoughts about their tenants.
-Creating good relations with landlords is achievable and creates substantial benefits for you in this era of rental uncertainty.
+Or does their head drop as they remember all the friction you’ve generated for them, and that you’re likely headed for even more trouble ahead?

 What is a Good Tenant?

-A good tenant, one who pays their rent on time, stays employed, manages bills, meets the lease rules, and takes care of the apartment of the condo or house they’re renting, is the cornerstone of a successful rental business.
+A good tenant, one who pays their rent on time, stays employed, manages their debts and finance, meets the lease rules, avoids personal problems and clashes with neighbors, and takes care of the apartment of the condo or house they’re renting, is the cornerstone of a successful rental business.

-If tenants meets these landlord needs, then they may enjoy lower rents, get upgrades, receive glowing references (even employment references), and be considered for a lease due to their personal qualities rather than just by their credit scores.
-Being a good tenant brings benefits to the renter and creates a more trusting relationship with landlords.
+If tenants should meet these landlord expectations, then they may enjoy lower rents, get upgrades, receive glowing references (even employment references), get lease transfers, and be considered for a rental lease due to their personal qualities rather than just their credit scores.

 Tenants Should Find Ways to Stand Out from the Renter Crowd

 If you’re a tenant and you’re going to be a long-term renter, then it’s good to know how you can make yourself a star tenant and thus ensure you’re more able to find a rental home when you must.